johnhuang316/class-report/README.md

 1. **API Key Issues**: Ensure your API keys are correctly set in environment variables
 2. **Notion Permission Issues**: Verify your integration has access to both source pages and target database
 3. **Gemini API Errors**: Check quota limits and API key validity

+## Performance Optimization

+The application is configured with the following Cloud Run settings:

+- Memory: 512Mi
+- CPU: 1
+- Concurrency: 80 (maximum concurrent requests per instance)
+- Max instances: 10 (to control costs)
+- Min instances: 0 (scales to zero when not in use)

+Adjust these settings in the deployment scripts or Cloud Run console based on your usage patterns.

 ## Security Considerations